microsoft/language-server-protocol/specification.md

 	 */
 	workspaceSymbolProvider?: boolean;
 	/**
 	 * The server provides code actions.
+The `CodeActionOptions` return type is only
+	 * valid if the client signals code action literal support via the property
+	 * `textDocument.codeAction.codeActionLiteralSupport`.
 	 */
 	codeActionProvider?: boolean | CodeActionOptions;
 	/**